ibm-cloud-docs/containers/cli-ks-plugin-v2.md

-The Red Hat OpenShift Data Foundation on IBM Cloud add-on {: shortdesc}
+Update the Red Hat OpenShift Data Foundation add-on to a newer version.
+{: shortdesc}

 ```sh